EgoExo-Con: Exploring View-Invariant Video Temporal Understanding: Abstract

 \section{Abstract}

-Can Video-LLMs achieve \emph{consistent} temporal understanding when videos capture the same event from different viewpoints?
-To study this, we introduce EgoExo-Con (Consistency), a benchmark of comprehensively synchronized egocentric and exocentric video pairs with human-refined queries in natural language.
+Do Video-LLMs have \emph{consistent} temporal understanding when videos capture the same event from different viewpoints?
+To study this question, we introduce EgoExo-Con(sistency), a benchmark of synchronized egocentric and exocentric video pairs with human-refined queries that ensure all concepts are visible in both viewpoints.
 EgoExo-Con emphasizes two temporal understanding tasks: Temporal Verification and Temporal Grounding.
 It evaluates not only correctness but consistency across viewpoints.
 Our analysis reveals two critical limitations of existing Video-LLMs: (1) models often fail to maintain consistency, with results far worse than their single-view performances.
 (2) When naively finetuned with synchronized videos of both viewpoints, the models show improved consistency but often underperform those trained on a single view.
 For improvements, we propose View-GRPO, a novel reinforcement learning framework that effectively strengthens view-specific temporal reasoning while encouraging consistent comprehension across viewpoints.
-Our method demonstrates its superiority over naive SFT and GRPO, especially for improving cross-view consistency.
-All resources will be made publicly available.\footnote{https://github.com/minjoong507/EgoExo-Con}
+Our method demonstrates its superior temporal understanding capabilities, especially for improving cross-view consistency.
+All resources have been made available at \href{https://github.com/minjoong507/EgoExo-Con}{EgoExo-Con}.